hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 	- Download and install [AltServer](https://altstore.io/), or [AltServer-Linux](https://github.com/NyaMisty/AltServer-Linux) for Linux.

 3. **Installing AltStore**
-	- If you plan on installing SideStore, skip this step, otherwise follow these steps depending on what computer you have:
+	- If you plan on installing SideStore, skip this step.
+Otherwise follow these steps depending on what computer you have:
 	- [Windows Guide](https://faq.altstore.io/altstore-classic/how-to-install-altstore-windows)
 	- [Mac OS Guide](https://faq.altstore.io/altstore-classic/how-to-install-altstore-macos)

 4. **Installing SideStore** (Recommended)
-	- If you plan on installing AltStore, skip this step, otherwise follow the steps provided on the website: https://sidestore.io/#get-started
+	- If you plan on installing AltStore, skip this step.
+Otherwise follow the steps provided on the website: https://sidestore.io/#get-started
 	- SideStore is recommended if you do not want to refresh your apps while keeping your PC on.

 Now you can proceed with installing Geode!
-If you are not jailbroken, **install the IPA**, otherwise install the **TIPA** file if you are jailbroken and have TrollStore.
+If you are not jailbroken, **install the IPA**, otherwise **install the TIPA** file if you are jailbroken and have TrollStore.
+Though the **TIPA** version of the launcher isn't a requirement if you are jailbroken, just an option.

 ## Installing Geode through AltStore / SideStore
 > ℹ️ **Note**: You will need to **refresh** both the store and Geode every week, otherwise you will not be able to run the app.